Operation Fan Mail

 NFL Salute to Service Game

-The NFL Salute to Service Game at Lambeau Field kicked off with a card stunt performed by the fans, honoring both veterans and current military members.
-At halftime, the All Veterans Parachute Team jumped into the stadium to further pay tribute to our servicemen and women.
+The NFL Salute to Service game at Lambeau Field, presented by Rexnord, kicked off with a card stunt performed by the fans, honoring both veterans and current military members.
+Throughout the game, several of Wisconsin’s most distinguished military members were recognized while participating in gameday activities.

 Toys for Tots Collection